In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 Onion Juice is Full of Antioxidants

-Onions are a particularly large source of flavonoids and are perhaps one of the main contributors of flavonoid intake in humans But, what are flavonoids, and how can they help to prevent further hair loss and even contribute to hair growth?
+Onions are a particularly large source of flavonoids and are perhaps one of the main contributors of flavonoid intake in humans But, what are flavonoids, and how can they help to prevent further loss of hair and even contribute to hair growth?

 Flavonoids are versatile compounds, and as such, they provide a number of functions in the plants they’re found within.
 One such plant is the onion, in which they serve as an antioxidant.